blackfennec-org/blackfennec/docs/source/development/extensions/type_extension.rst

 Creating the View
 """""""""""""""""

 This file depends on how one wants to visualize the Type.
-Important is that your view is as responsive as possible, as you never know how big a presenter will show your type view.
+Important is that your view is as responsive as possible, as you never know how big a presenter will show your Type View.
 For an example please see the `FileView` in the ``Base Extension`` package located in ``extensions/base/base/file``.

 Writing a ViewFactory